-The Food Tour of Japan in Autumn is one of our most popular tours.
-This 13-day tour takes you on a gastronomic adventure through the Japanese island of Kyushu, fast-becoming Japan’s favourite foodie destination for its fresh organic produce and culinary innovation.
+The 2022 Food Tour of Japan in Autumn is one of our most popular tour packages.
+This 14-day tour takes you on a gastronomic adventure through the Japanese island of Kyushu, fast-becoming Japan’s favourite foodie destination for its fresh organic produce and culinary innovation.

 You will visit local makers of fine soy sauce and green tea, as well as experience traditional haute-cuisine at a Michelin-starred restaurant.
 Sophisticated fusion food is offered at a modern Japanese restaurant, and hearty local fare dished up by night-time yatai street vendors.

-A visit to Kyushu in autumn offers access to rich ceramic traditions, spectacular castles, and stunning natural environment ablaze in the colours of autumn.
-A fantastic time to learn about Japan’s history and culture though the lens of its food.
+A visit to Kyushu in fall offers access to rich ceramic traditions, spectacular castles, and stunning natural environment ablaze in the colours of fall foliage.
+A fantastic culinary vacation to learn about Japan’s history and culture through the lens of its food.
 The influence of Kyushu's long-standing connections with European and Asian traders will also be apparent in the food.

-The 2020 Food Tour of Japan in Autumn is perfect for those who like the outdoors and exploring by foot, for travellers keen to discover the Japan that lies beyond the big cities, and for both first-time and repeat visitors seeking a comprehensive introduction to the world of washoku – Japan’s famous UNESCO-listed food.
+The 2022 Food Tour of Japan in Autumn is perfect for travellers keen to discover Japan that lies beyond the big cities, and for both first-time and repeat visitors seeking a comprehensive introduction to the world of washoku – Japan’s famous UNESCO-listed food.

 Day 1: Arrival in Fukuoka

+Fukuoka, the river city, is the fifth largest city of Japan, very vibrant and cosmopolitan.
+It has good access with an international airport and a JR shinkansen station.
+Journey to the East always advises its guests on the best way to get to Fukuoka from where you are.
 On your arrival in Fukuoka (whether that’s by rail or air), you will be met by a Journey to the East guide and escorted to your hotel.
-After a good night’s sleep, you will be ready to start the first full day of your 2020 Food Tour of Japan in Autumn.
+After a good night’s sleep, you will be ready to start the first full day of your 2022 Food Tour of Japan in Autumn.

 Day 2: Fukuoka

-Our tour begins with a walk through the atmospheric old town of Hakata.
-We pause at Kushida Shrine, where the vibrant Yamakasa Festival is based, Hakata Folk Museum and traditional-style shopping arcades selling local food products and souvenirs.
+We pause at Kushida Shrine, where the vibrant Yamakasa Festival is based, then at Hakata Folk Museum and traditional-style shopping arcades selling local food products and traditional items.